-The operations of the Enterprise Agencies are guided by common quality criteria.
+All Enterprise Agencies have an ISO 9001:2015 quality certificate.
 Our quality criteria require that over 90 percent of the enterprises started through Enterprise Agencies should still be in operation after two years and 80 percent after five years.
 A study on effectiveness shows that this target has been met.
 Let's make your business succeed!